zombieleet/traceurwatch/README.md

 # traceurwatch
-  traceurwatch watches of changes in a javascript file ( es6 ) when been transpiled to es5  , it uses traceur behind the hood
+  traceurwatch watches for changes in a javascript file ( es6 ) when been transpiled to es5  , it uses traceur behind the hood

 # Usage